 Green Sea Turtle

-Our day is not complete without a going to the Bayside Skyride.
+Our day is not complete without going to the Bayside Skyride.
 Come and join us!

-The one thing I appreciate about the SeaWorld annual passes is they are only a tiny bit more than a one-day ticket.
+I appreciate the SeaWorld annual passes because they are only a tiny bit more than a one-day ticket.
 The flexibility is what we loved.
-We could make a day of it, or just a couple hours if we choose to.
+We could make a day of it, or just a couple of hours if we choose to.
 There was always something to see or do.

 The Cirque de la Mer show was also a family favorite.